isaacTadela/Full-web-app-Infrastructure-Provisioning/README.md

 - AWS bucket with a folder holding the terraform statefile
 - Dynamodb table use for lock file
 - An admin RSA public key (for SSH connection to the instances)
+- Create IAM role with S3 Access
+- S3 Bucket with a tar file of your application

 ## Persistence